ogusarenko/mke-docs/content/docs/concepts/cni.md

 ## Limitations

+- MKE 4K enables integration with custom CNIs, such as Calico Enterprise.
+The customer, however, must directly handle the deployment and management of these CNIs.
-- MKE 4k does not support Calico Enterprise.
+- MKE 4k does not support in-place upgrade from MKE 3 using an unmanaged CNI.
+  Other upgrade options, however, are available.
 - Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE3 to MKE 4k.
 - Only KDD-backed MKE 3 clusters can be upgraded to MKE 4k.
-Refer to [Upgrade from MKE 3.7 or 3.8](../../upgrade-from-MKE-3) for more information.
+Refer to [Upgrade from MKE 3.7 or 3.8](../../upgrade-from-mke-3) for more information.